kazaprasanth/Kazaprasanth/README.md

 I'm open for Freelance gigs and contract based opportunities.

-I'm looking to collaborate and create some content to share within the github community.
+I'm looking to collaborate and create relevant content to share within the github community.